danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 The `Dir.glob` method expands it's first argument, which in our case is a pattern string `/path/to/project/lib/**/*.rb`.
 It returns an array of all matching file names, which in this case will be all Ruby files contained in the `lib` directory and all of its subdirectories.

 Finally, when given a block `Dir.glob`, will execute that block for each file matching the pattern.
 In our case, we pass in a block to `require` the file.
-This is what makes all classes in the project available in the irb session.
+When this code runs, all ruby files in the project will be available in memory.

+TODO: Aside doesn't have to be in config or named environment, this is just a suggestion for code organization.
+You can name this file and place it wherever you like.

 ## Create Project Specific `.irbrc`